devCU/IPS-BitTracker/README.md

 ## ** Updated Notes **

-03/17/20
+08/09/20

-- NEW version 2.1.0 RC1 in testing, more files will be pushed today and tomorrow
+- NEW version 2.2.0 Stable final release for IPS 4.4.10, a 4.5 port will be created when ready to, there shouldnt be many if any chnages for 4.5
 - PHP 7.4 compatibility check
 - Only devCU supporters will have access to the release betas for testing
-- Stable release expected sometime in April 2020
+- Stable release expected sometime in August 2020
 - IPS 4.4.10 Development environment
-   - Ubuntu 18.04.4 Server
+   - Ubuntu 20.04.4 Server
-   - Nginx 1.17.9
+   - Nginx 1.19.1
-   - PHP 7.4.3
+   - PHP 7.4.8
-   - Percona MySQL 8.18.9
+   - Percona MySQL 8.0.20-11
-   - Redis Server 4.0.9
+   - Redis Server 5.0.7

 ## License